bootdotdev/blog/content/cryptography/aes-256-cipher.md

 [Common lounge](https://www.commonlounge.com/discussion/e32fdd267aaa4240a4464723bc74d0a5)

-8. The output of the multiplication is used as the input “message” in the next round of AES.
-It repeats each step 10 or more times in total, with one extra “add key” step at the end.
-Each round of “add key” will use a new round key, but each new round key is still derived from the same password and short key.
+8. The output of the multiplication is used as the input "message" in the next round of AES.
+It repeats each step 10 or more times in total, with one extra "add key" step at the end.
+Each round of "add key" will use a new round key, but each new round key is still derived from the same password and short key.

 - Add key
 - Substitute bytes